jamf/regatta/docs/user_guide/transactions.md

 }
 ```

-Reponse if the record `john:doe` did not exist:
+Response if the record `john:doe` did not exist:

 ```json
 {